Model and Measure Part Two: Hip Roof Framing Demystified by Modeling in SketchUp

 This first of two videos shows the process I use to model a hip rafter.
 It’s important to keep in mind that this is modeling on a “Digital Job Site” where we’re not restricted to the physics of working with real-world job site materials.
 Adapting this mindset speeds up the modeling process by allowing non-conventional techniques for drawing.
 You’ll (hopefully) see what I mean as you watch a hip rafter materialize by watching this:

 Modeling your first hip rafter will take longer than your second one, and with a little practice you’ll be amazed at how quickly it goes.

 Now that we have a hip rafter to work with, modeling jack rafters is the next step.
 With so many lines and faces for each jack rafter (34ea. x 8 jacks = 272 jacks x 8 sets = 2,176 lines and faces total) it would be a daunting task indeed to build this model line by line… UGH!!
 By using the Move/Copy and Rotate/Copy tools however, we can create 8 jacks with less effort than creating one common rafter and 64 jacks with less effort than creating the first 8.
 I think it’s fair to say that the effort expended yields exponential results when modeling this way:

 To Be Continued…

-Model and Measure Part Three: Hip Roof Framing De-Mystified by Measuring in SketchUp will be posted in the near future.
-It will cover the aspect of this process I find most beneficial: measuring modeled parts for layout angles and dimensions.
+Model and Measure Part Three: Hip Roof Framing De-Mystified by Measuring in SketchUp will cover the aspect of this process I find most beneficial: measuring modeled parts for layout angles and dimensions.
 I’ll attempt to show how to gather dimensions from the modeled parts and apply them for actual rafter pattern layout.